aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-properties/_index.md

 Aspose.Slides provides the LanguageId property (exposed by the PortionFormat class) to allow you to set the proofing language for a PowerPoint document.
 The proofing language is the language for which spellings and grammar in the PowerPoint are checked.

-This Javascript code shows you how to set the proofing language for a PowerPoint: xxx Why is LanguageId missing from Javascript PortionFormat class?
+This JavaScript code shows you how to set the proofing language for a PowerPoint: xxx Why is LanguageId missing from JavaScript PortionFormat class?

 ```javascript
 var pres = new aspose.slides.Presentation(pptxFileName);